Watching · Sovereign / Trade

 Signal counts measure media attention over the last 7 days — not the likelihood of an outcome.

-Trade lens —EWW and Ford (F) priced into sustained Mexico discount; nearshoring-diversion beneficiaries (VN, IN, TSM, AMAT) capture relative bid; peso trades at a structural risk-premium band.
+Trade lens —EWW and Ford (F) priced into sustained Mexico discount; nearshoring-diversion beneficiaries (TSM) capture relative bid; peso trades at a structural risk-premium band. · structural · slow

-Trade lens —EWW drawdown deepens as Mexico loses an IG rung; EMB takes Mexico-weight mark-to-market; TLT picks up a modest duration bid; nearshoring-diversion (VN, IN, TSM) accelerates.
+Trade lens —EWW drawdown deepens as Mexico loses an IG rung; EMB takes Mexico-weight mark-to-market; TLT picks up a modest duration bid; nearshoring-diversion accelerates. · structural · slow

 Editorial framing — events outside our X→Y→Z partition.
 Authored as paired 'what if positive' / 'what if negative' to capture asymmetric tail outcomes.
 No probability is assigned; the lean indicator is directional only.